Section Two: Student Rights and Responsibilities

 In situations where a student is involuntarily withdrawn as a result of either an Emergency Administrative Leave or as an action determined appropriate from the results of the assessment, a student shall be informed of his or her right to appeal the University’s decision regarding the Involuntary Leave.

 At the hearing, the student will be provided with the opportunity to review any evaluations utilized by the University in the determination to invoke the Involuntary Leave policy.
 The student will also be provided with the opportunity to present relevant information from his or her perspective.
 The student may be accompanied by a person acting as an advocate who may be a family member or friend or member of the University community.
-The Campus Director (campus) or the Vice President of Student Services (online) or designee will review all the information presented in the hearing and make a determination of whether to uphold the involuntary leave of the student or consider readmission to the University.
+The VP/Campus Director (campus) or the Vice President of Student & Alumni Affairs (online) or designee will review all the information presented in the hearing and make a determination of whether to uphold the involuntary leave of the student or consider readmission to the University.

 Readmission to the University